runjak/next-zoup/readme.md

 For production the project is first built using `yarn build` and afterwards executed with `yarn start`.

 The linter is executed with `yarn lint`.

+### environment variables

+Some configuration is done via environment variables.
+In addition to the environment these can be set via a `.env.local` file.
+The checked in file `.env.example` contains example values and lists all used environment variables.